Chazza/Boxes/README.md

-# Boxes
+# Player Boxes

-A Unique Crate System for Minecraft Servers Running Spigot!
+A unique crate system for spigot minecraft servers!